 \section{Application to the Standard Model}

-Now consider the standard model of particle physics, with a right-handed neutrino in each generation, coupled to gravity.
-There are $n_{0}=4$ ordinary real scalars in the usual complex Higgs doublet, $n_{1/2}=3\times16=48$ Weyl spinors (16 per generation), $n_{1}=8+3+1=12$ $SU(3)\times SU(2)\times U(1)$ gauge fields, and a single graviton field ($n_{2}=1$).
-In this case, neither $a$ (\ref{a_new}) or $c$ (\ref{c_new}) cancels, and including additional dimension zero scalars (with an integer value of $n_{0}'$) is no help.
+Now consider the standard model of particle physics, with a right-handed neutrino in each generation, in a curved background spacetime.
+There are $n_{0}=4$ ordinary, real scalars in the usual complex Higgs doublet, $n_{1/2}=3\times16=48$ Weyl spinors (16 per generation), and $n_{1}=8+3+1=12$ $SU(3)\times SU(2)\times U(1)$ gauge fields.
+In this case, neither $a$ (\ref{a_new}) or $c$ (\ref{c_new}) cancels, and including additional dimension zero scalars (with $n_{0}'$ an integer) is no help.

-However, suppose for a moment that the Higgs and graviton fields are actually not fundamental fields, but rather composite or emergent, such that we can drop their contributions to Eqs.~(\ref{E_k}, \ref{a_new}, \ref{c_new}), setting $n_{0}=n_{2}=0$.
+However, suppose for a moment that the Higgs field is not actually a fundamental field, but rather a composite or emergent field, so we can drop its contributions to Eqs.~(\ref{E_k}, \ref{a_new}, \ref{c_new}) by setting $n_{0}=0$.
 We now notice that, if we introduce $n_{0}'=36$ dimension-zero scalars, the coefficient $a$ (\ref{a_new}) vanishes.
-But then we are surprised to find that $c$ (\ref{c_new}) and $E_{k}$ (\ref{E_k}) -- completely independent linear combinations -- vanish as well!
+But then we are surprised to find that $c$ (\ref{c_new}) and $E_{k}^{(0)}$ (\ref{E_k}) -- completely independent linear combinations -- vanish as well!
 In other words, once we introduce $n_{0}'=36$ dimension-zero scalars to cancel the $a$ part of the Weyl anomaly, we find that the {\it full} Weyl anomaly as well as the vacuum energy cancel for free.

-Let us rephrase this result in a different way.
-We can regard the simultaneous vanishing of the vacuum energy and the Weyl anomaly -- {\it i.e.}\ of $E_{k}$ (\ref{E_k}), $a$ (\ref{a_new}) and $c$ (\ref{c_new}) -- as three equations for the five unknowns $\{n_{0}, n_{1/2}, n_{1},n_{2},n_{0}'\}$.
+Let us rephrase this result.
+We can regard the simultaneous vanishing of the vacuum energy and the Weyl anomaly -- {\it i.e.},\ of $E_{k}^{(0)}$ (\ref{E_k}), $a$ (\ref{a_new}) and $c$ (\ref{c_new}) -- as three equations for the four unknowns $\{n_{0}, n_{1/2}, n_{1},n_{0}'\}$.
 The unique solution is

-Note that, in place of the usual Einstein graviton (described by the Einstein-Hilbert Lagrangian $R$) we might instead have considered the Weyl graviton (described by the Weyl-invariant Weyl Lagrangian $C^{2}$).
-In this case, in Eqs.~(\ref{E_k}, \ref{a_new}, \ref{c_new}), we would just replace the Einstein graviton terms $+2n_{2}$, $+1142 n_{2}$ and $+522 n_{2}$ by the corresponding Weyl graviton terms $+6n_{2}'$, $+1566n_{2}'$ and $+796 n_{2}'$, respectively \cite{Fradkin:1983tg}.
-One can check that this has no effect on the above result: {\it i.e.}\ the unique solution is still (\ref{gen_soln}), with the replacement $n_{2}\to n_{2}'$.

 We emphasize two striking points about the result (\ref{gen_soln}):